 Known to be a European city of art, design and sustainability – the capital city of the Nordic nation Finland since 1812 – Helsinki, is a lovely seaside urban metropolis.
 With a modest population of about 1 million in the capital region, it is relatively small.
 The city centre is a concentrated area and can get crowded, especially during summers when everyone is out.
 An entirely different atmosphere can be experienced in summer and in winter in Helsinki.
 It can get warm in the months of July and August with temperatures above 20°C, but the rest of the year it is cold and windy.
 Long daylight hours are enjoyed from the end of April until late September and the opposite in the winter months.
 Spring and Autumn seasons are distinct and can be experienced in Helsinki from April – May and September – October respectively.

 This is the place I have called home since 2015, when I moved here to begin my Master’s degree studies at the University of Helsinki.
 I have also visited Helsinki in the summer of 2014 to attend a summer school, when I have been a full-on tourist and explored as much of the city as I could.
 I understand Finnish quite ok now but you can also get by with English here, so don’t worry.
-Some say Helsinki is very different from the rest of Finland – like how most capitals are unlike the rest of the country.

 Below you will find links to blog posts related to Helsinki on Veganhaven.